pramodkumarjuit/bit_manipulations/README.md

  - Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing.
 5. Swap Odd and Even Bits:
  - Write a function to swap odd and even bits in an integer.
+6. Reverse bits of a given 32 bits number:
+ - Write a function that reverses bits of 32 bits number.

 Difficulties level - High
 -------------------------